 The RSPB Handbook of British Birds contains information on over 300 species that can be seen in Britain.

-Now in its 5th edition, which was published in January 2021, the RSPB Handbook of British Birds is currently the most up to date of the popular British bird guides.
-Bird classification changes surprisingly quickly, so getting a current guide is always a good move.
+Now in its 5th edition, which was published in January 2021, the RSPB Handbook of British Birds is still current.
+Bird classification changes surprisingly quickly, so getting an up-to-date guide is always a good move.